guoguoTJ/WSMD/README.md

 # WSMD
-Discovery motifs from ChIP-seq datasets with WSMD
+Discovery motifs on ChIP-seq datasets with WSMD
 =================================================

 Depends: